A Yellow-throated Sandgrouse pauses for a drink in the Serengeti. Photo: Steve Rooke

 Day 10: We’ll spend all day in the short grass plains and acacia woodland where the eastern Serengeti blends into the Ngorongoro Conservation area.
 Taking a picnic lunch we’ll be free to wander this remote area, stopping to look at whatever grabs our attention.
 As well as more chances to study mammals, and to hopefully find some hunting Cheetahs, encounters with Lions and Leopards are distinct possibilities.
 There should also be lots of new birds for us in the form of Spotted Eagle Owl, Usambiro Barbet, African, Didric, Klaas’s, Great Spotted and Jacobin Cuckoos, Red-fronted and Black-throated Barbets, Silverbird, Schalow’s Wheatear and Cliff Chat among many others.
 Our stay here in such a classic African setting will be one of the tour’s highlights of the tour, an experience heightened by sitting around the camp fire at night listening to strident calls of Spotted Hyena and Common Zebra close by.
 Night in the Ndutu/Masek area.

 Days 11-12: There will be time for some early morning birding close to the lodge and then, after breakfast, we’ll travel westwards across the southern part of the Serengeti to Mbalageti in the western arm of this huge National Park.
 Here we enter the Africa of everyone’s imagination - a wide open landscape of long grass punctuated by koppies (tall rocky outcrops), scattered acacia trees, and mammals and birds everywhere.
 We’ll explore the diverse surroundings of the perfectly situated Mbalageti lodge where endemic birds nest within the grounds.
 We’ll take game drives out into the wide valley of the river that gives this location its Maasai name.
 Here crakes and rails haunt secluded wetlands whilst kingfishers, orioles and gonoleks call loudly from pristine riparian woodland alongside the River Mbalageti itself.
 We’ll be looking for a variety of birds including Kori Bustards, Coqui Francolin, the endemic Grey-breasted Spurfowl, Brown Parrot, Yellow-throated Sandgrouse, Freckled Nightjar, Plain-backed Pipit, the endemic Tanzanian (Ruaha) Hornbill, Grey-crested Helmet-shrike, Rosy-patched Shrike, Karamoja Apalis, Buff-bellied Penduline-Tit and Steel-blue Whydah to mention a few.
-Among the many mammal species we hope to see are Cheetah, Leopard, and Topi, while Rock Hyraxes and Klipspringer should be found in the koppies and herds of Hippopotamus wallow in muddy pools.
+Among the many mammal species we hope to see are Cheetah, Leopard, and Topi, while Rock Hyraxes and Klipspringer could be found in the koppies and herds of Hippopotamus wallow in muddy pools.
 At night the calls of various crickets will mingle with the strange surrounds produced by Galagos and perhaps and owl or two creating a superb audio backdrop.
-Our time at Mbalageti will demonstrate why the Serengeti ecosystem arguably remains the greatest and richest wildlife destination left on Earth.
+Our time at Mbalageti will demonstrate why the Serengeti ecosystem arguably remains the greatest wildlife destination left on Earth.
 Nights at Mbalageti.